unum-cloud/ucsb/README.md

 The original YCSB used fixed size strings with a lot of unnecessary serialization and formatting methods, causing additional and benchmarking itself, rather than the DBMS.
 The size of values, though was left identical to the original YCSB benchmark.

-Here is how long the benchmarks took on our hardware for every size:
+Here is how long the single-threaded benchmarks take on our hardware for different workload sizes:

-* 100 MB
-* 1 GB
-* 10 GB
+* 10 GB ~2 hours
-* 100 GB
+* 100 GB ~1 day
-* 1 TB
+* 1 TB ~1 week
-* *10 TB*

-## Known Issues
+## Known Issues and TODOs

 * [ ] Current benchmarks don't use custom key comparators.
 Both variants were tested and it didn't affect speed.
-* [ ] Linker error when trying to supply custom comparators to LevelDB.
-* [ ] RocksDB local builds are significantly slower than prebuilt variants.
-* [ ] WiredTiger crashes on 1 TB benchmarks, specifically on the `ReadInsert` workload.
+* [ ] WiredTiger sometimes crashes on 1 TB benchmarks.
+* [ ] Read/Update might be replaced with a Read-Modify-Write operation.

 ## Benchmark